When to Use Self-EMDR: A Comprehensive Guide

 • Sleep difficulties: As part of a relaxation routine before bed (though not for chronic insomnia)

-1. For Processing Severe Trauma
+1. Severe or Complex Trauma

-Self-EMDR is not suitable for processing:
+Self-guided exercises are not suitable for processing:

-2. During Acute Psychological Distress
+2. Acute Psychological Distress

 • Suicidal thoughts or impulses: Seek immediate professional help